 Students who wish to enroll in courses in a professional school other than the Booth School of Business should begin the process as early as they can.
 This form should be completed only after consulting with your College Adviser.
 See the section on Graduate and Professional School Courses for details and the second page of the form for instructions.

 In advance of your leave of absence appointment, you may fill out this form to bring with you.
-Learn more about our policies on the Leave of Absence section of this site.
-For more information, visit the Leave of Absence policy page.
+Learn more about our Leaves of Absence policies on the Taking Time Away webpage.

 Fourth Year Enrollment Status Change